dedickinson/community/tutorials/deploy-dependency-track/index.md

 ## Using Dependency Track

+The API Server loads a range of data and will take up to half an hour to be ready.
+When it is ready you should see the following line in the logs:
+`Completed metrics update on vulnerability database`.
+You can now visit the API Server site.
+The following paths may be of interest:

+- `/api/version` - the service version
+- `/api/swagger.json` - the OpenAPI definition

 Once you have Dependency Track running, you're ready to login to the frontend - just head to the relevant domain:

 - If you used the Cloud Run pathway, you can determine the URL by running `gcloud run services describe dependency-track-frontend`.
 - If you went the GKE route, you will have designated a domain name for the URI.

 Once you've accessed the frontend, enter `admin`/`admin` for the initial login username/password - you'll be prompted to set up a better password.
 Refer to
 [Dependency Track's Initial Startup document](https://docs.dependencytrack.org/getting-started/initial-startup/) for more information.